The lights are on

 Writing is an obvious pass-time of mine and maybe, just maybe, I'll turn it into a career one day. . .
 I've just wrapped up a few wonderful months at N00b Magazine as its features editor.
 I'm presently onboard at Leviathyn.com as part of its Nintendo team writers and currently serve as BagoGames.com's features editor.
 See my latest work there or chat me up for some gamer/anything talk.

 Video-games aren't my only passions.
 I'm what you could call a sci-fi connoisseur.
 I love all things "Star" related, whether that be Wars, Trek, Gate, or anything to do with the strange and thought-provoking.
 The cinema has also kept me just as occupied for the other half-of my life not dedicated to games.
 From Forest Gump to The Truman Show to The Shawshank Redemption, I enjoy a good film classic any day and a great character driven story.
-I also write for ReviewBreak.com about movies.
-We're still looking for new writers, so please message me for more details.

 Outside of gaming, my time's spent with several other hobbies.
 As much of an artist as I'd dare consider myself, I love to draw, either about video-games or anything else.
 When I'm not penciling on paper, I fold them, and the amount of origami creations that fill my room would testify to that.
 What space my paper doesn't fill up are further filled with Legos.
 Shelves and tabletops are covered in seas of them, but I wouldn't give up those little plastic bricks for (nearly) anything.
 Lastly, I'm a writer.
 Whether blogging or reviewing games here on GIO, I like to get in the practice in any way I can.
 If you happen to see any of my work on the site, feel free to comment.
 Constructive feedback's always welcome.

 It's become clear that despite the bio above and trinkets of info below about me, many of you may still want to know more.
 As many people as I've come to know on the site, plenty of folks love asking me questions.
 I don't mind; rather, I enjoy answering (most of them) frequently.
 Click the link above to send you questions to me free of charge!
-Note: (Keep it decent)
+Note: (Keep it clean)